-Guidelines for Creating a Paid Sick Leave Policy
+Guidelines for Creating a Paid Sick Days Policy

-Before establishing a new leave policy, employers should consider their particular business needs and decide whether it would be better to create a single bank of “paid time off” (PTO) to be accrued for vacation, sick days and other absences, or to separate each type of leave by purpose.
+Before establishing a new policy, employers should consider their particular business needs and decide whether it would be better to create a single bank of “paid time off” (PTO) to be accrued for vacation, sick days and other absences, or to separate each one out by type.

-A good paid sick leave policy that separates benefits by type should include:
+A good policy that separates paid absences by type should include:

-- A method for tracking employees’ accrual and use of leave
+- A method for tracking employees’ accrual and use of sick days

-- A procedure for employees to request foreseeable leave, as described in the Connecticut state law
+- A procedure for employees to request foreseeable sick days (e.g., for surgeries or hospital stays)

-- A description of an employer’s right to request medical documentation of the needed leave
+- A description of an employer’s right to request medical documentation supporting any requested sick day

-- A process to audit use of leave so that any abuse is quickly discovered
+- A process to audit the use of sick days so that any abuse can quickly be discovered

-Connecticut employers have traditionally offered a bank of vacation, sick and PTO leave in a single “bundle.”
-The biggest challenge for employers will be how to integrate the new law’s paid sick leave requirements into their existing policies.
+Many employers have traditionally offered a bank of vacation, sick days, and paid time off in a single “bundle.”
+The biggest challenge for employers is to integrate any new law’s paid sick days requirements into their existing policies.

-Seyfarth Shaw, LLP employment attorney Lynn Kappelman explains that state laws such as Connecticut’s recently passed paid leave law do not require employers to pay out accrued but unused sick leave when an employee is terminated; the law requires pay out of accrued vacation time.
+Lynn Kappelman, an employment attorney with Seyfarth Shaw, LLP, explains that laws do not always require employers to pay out accrued but unused sick days when an employee is terminated.
+The law typically requires payout of accrued vacation time.

-Employers who use a single bank for their employee leave, without differentiating its use, could end up paying terminated employees for more unused leave than necessary.
+Employers who use a single bank for their employee time off, without differentiating its use, could end up paying terminated employees for more unused absences than necessary.

-“I’ve been advising my Connecticut clients to ‘unbundle’ their leave benefits so that vacation and PTO are accrued and recorded separately from sick leave,” says Kappelman.
-“It might create extra work up-front, but it is easier than trying to figure out how much of a departing employee’s leave bank is for sick leave and how much is for vacation.”
+Kappelman said he advises some clients to “unbundle” their paid time off benefits so that vacation and paid time off are accrued and recorded separately from sick days.
+“It might create extra work up-front, but it is easier than trying to figure out how much of a departing employee’s leave bank is for sick leave and how much is for vacation,” he says.

 But what about employers who wish to keep their employee benefits bundled and who accept a higher payout at termination?
-Rowley advises making it very clear in your leave policy that vacation, PTO and sick leave all come out of the same “pot.”
+Rowley advises making it very clear in your paid time off policy that vacation, PTO and sick days all come out of the same “pot.”